 - Not losing weight because of overeating

 Overeating can happen for multiple reasons.
 Mindless eating, stress, miscalculation of the calorie intake, or miscalculation of your BMR.
-I’ve already created a comprehensive resource, and to find out more about why am I not losing weight in a calorie deficit check out my article.

 - Too early in the process